Generic Name: simvastatin and sitagliptin (SIM va stat in and SIT a GLIP tin)

 Juvisync side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Juvisync: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Juvisync: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, Juvisync can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
 Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.